brookcs3/lb/README.md

 These shortcuts make it easy to test the library without writing code.

+### Custom BPM range

+The helper functions `quickBeatTrack`, `beat_track`, and `tempo` accept optional `minBpm` and `maxBpm` parameters to restrict the search range.
+By default they analyze between 70–180 BPM so the fast methods align with the advanced analyzer.
+You can pass different values if your material lies outside this range.
+The same parameters are also available on `BeatTracker.beatTrack()` and `BeatTracker.tempoEstimation()` for lower-level control.

 ## Debugging

 Any debugging logs should be stored in the `logs/` directory, which is listed in `.gitignore` so it isn't committed.
 Create the directory if it doesn't exist: